Love Vintage Hair: 1930s hairstyles vs 1940s hairstyles vs 1950s hairstyles vs 1960s hairstyles

 Jean Harlow 1933 Dinner at Eight

-You Might Like: What makeup color should you have worn in the 1930s?
+You might also like: What makeup color should you have worn in the 1930s?

 As the 1930s wore on, curls made there way up the head and by the late 1930s, hair looks included full curls on top of the head.
 This gave way to the full piles of curls we all love so much from 1940s hairstyles.